vibbits/gentle-hands-on-python/lesson_plans/lesson_plan_day1.md

 ### 16:20

 **SAY**: During this course you will work on a large scale project.
-You can select a project to work on from the `projects/` folder.
+You can select a project
+         to work on from the `projects/` folder.
 Each one is intended to be interesting and challenging but possible to complete in about 4-6 hours.
 You may think that you're not yet ready but you will be surprised what you can accomplish after this course!

 **SAY**: Today has been a long day and I expect you're feeling overwhelmed.
-You don't need to start working on a project right
-         now but do try to work on one before the next session on $DATE.
+         You don't need to start working on a project right now but do try to work on one before the next session on %DATE%.
 We (trainers) will be here until 5PM if you have any questions or concerns please feel free to ask us.
 If you are feeling lost or left behind please tell us, there is no shame in feeling left behind given the number of new concepts and ideas that we've covered in a single day!

 **CMD**: Have students browse through the projects